rust-lang/rfcs/text/0000-const-ub.md

 then CTFE may choose any possible execution and thus miss the possible UB.
 For example, if we end up specifying the value of padding after a typed copy to be non-deterministically chosen, then padding will be initialized in some executions and uninitialized in others.
 If the program then performs integer arithmetic on a padding byte, that might or might not be detected as UB, depending on the non-deterministic choice made by CTFE.

-This RFC is concerned only with language-UB, not with library-UB, i.e., UB caused by violating the contract of a (standard) library function.

 ## Note to implementors